 Functional dependencies [105], a well-known extension of Haskell type classes, express dependencies between implementing types.
-For example, given the declaration class C a $b \mid a \rightarrow b \dots$ of a two-parameter type class C, the functional dependency $a \rightarrow b$ specifies that in all instances of C the first implementing type uniquely determines the second.
+For example, given the declaration class C a b | a $\rightarrow$ b ... of a two-parameter type class C, the functional dependency a $\rightarrow$ b specifies that in all instances of C the first implementing type uniquely determines the second.
 Such dependencies are to some degree expressible in JavaGI because its type system (as well as Java's) requires that a program does not define two implementations for different instantiations of the same interface (see criterion "unique interface instantiation and non-dispatch types" in Section 2.3.4 and criterion WF-PROG-2 in Section 3.5.3).
-For example, the JavaGI interface interface I b=[a] ... specifies the same dependency between the type variables a and b as the type class C just presented.
-More complex functional dependencies such as $a \to b$ , $b \to a$ are not expressible in JavaGI.
+For example, the JavaGI interface interface $I < b > [a] \ldots$ specifies the same dependency between the type variables a and b as the type class C just presented.
+More complex functional dependencies such as $a \rightarrow b$ , $b \rightarrow a$ are not expressible in JavaGI.
 Associated types [156, 42, 41] present an alternative to functional dependencies (see Section 8.2).

 Haskell also allows constructor classes [103] (type classes whose implementing types are in fact type constructors).
-JavaGI only supports first-order parametric polymorphism (as Java does).
-We conjecture that lifting this restriction [152] would allow a mechanism similar to constructor classes for JavaGI.
+JavaGl only supports first-order parametric polymorphism (as Java does).
+We conjecture that lifting this restriction [152] would allow a mechanism similar to constructor classes for JavaGl.
 Definitions of type classes in Haskell may provide default implementations for the methods of the type class.
-JavaGI can encode such default implementations with abstract implementations and implementation inheritance (see Section 2.1.5).
+JavaGl can encode such default implementations with abstract implementations and implementation inheritance (see Section 2.1.5).